 In 1977, Discoballs: A Tribute to Pink Floyd by Rosebud appeared and within a year would become a regular sight in bargain bins and second-hand shops.
 This was no ordinary ‘soundalike’ – the eight tracks here, ranging across the whole of Floyd‘s career to that point, are pulsating, disco reconstructions that frequently only bear a passing similarity to the original tune – and are arguably all the better for that.
-After all, who wants a cover version that is effectively a facsimile?
-There are some odd choices – the main theme from More and Summer 68 are neither the best known Pink Floyd songs nor the ones that immediately suggest themselves as dancefloor fillers – and some ambitious ones, like One of These Days and Interstellar Overdrive.
+After all, who wants a cover version that is effectively a low quality facsimile?
+There are some odd choices – the main theme from More and Summer 68 are neither the best-known Pink Floyd songs nor the ones that immediately suggest themselves as dancefloor fillers – and some ambitious ones, like One of These Days and Interstellar Overdrive.

 The cover – a classic bit of 1970s sexploitation – is probably better known than the music, a weirdly arty slice of erotic provocation that is probably quite in keeping with the album as a whole when you think about it.
 It certainly attracted the attention of many a youth for whom Pink Floyd was – in those pre-Another Brick in the Wall days – little more than a mystery within an older brother’s record collection.
 In keeping with the times, the LP was available on red vinyl, though my copy is sadly in plain old black.
 It was released, remarkably, on Atlantic Records, the home of Led Zeppelin.
 Speaking of which…